 Joey Pigza series by Jack Gantos

 Not everyone can fit it.
 And Joey Pigza is just the person to prove it.
 Joey has ADHD and can’t always control his behavior.
 But it doesn’t stop him from thinking about changing the world.
 Gantos’s books are always off-kilter and interesting.
-They’re great for engaging kids who want something a little bit different.
-(And by the way, if you ever have a chance to watch Jack Gantos speak, do it.
-He’s wonderful.) [chapter book, ages 10-14]
+They’re great for engaging kids who want something a little bit different. [middle grade, ages 10 and up]

 A Little More About David A. Kelly